Rushabh-Kavaiya/In-process-defect-monitoring-Using-Computer-Vision-for-FDM-Additive-Manufacturing/README.md

 - `.idea/` – Project-specific settings for IDE.

 ### **Training Code (.ipynb)**
-- `In_process_defect_monitoring_Using_Computer_Vision_for_FDM_Additive_Manufacturing.ipynb` – Notebook containing the final training procedure with optimized hyperparameters.
+- `In_process_defect_monitoring_Using_Computer_Vision_for_FDM_Additive_Manufacturing.ipynb` – Notebook containing the final training procedure with last optimized hyperparameters.

 ---

 ## 2. ML Algorithm Comparison
-This section evaluates different machine learning models for object detection.
+This section evaluates different machine learning models for object detection to identify the best one for real-time detection, which is most preferable in our case.
+We chose this model from many available options based on our requirements.

 - `Baseline_YOLOv11s_0.855.ipynb` – YOLO baseline model results.
 - `Faster R-cnn_ResNet50_Detectron 2_0.828.ipynb` – Faster R-CNN model implementation.
 - `Rtdetr_50vd_COCO_0.730.ipynb` – Results from RT-DETR model.
 - `SSD_movilenet_v2_0.791.ipynb` – Results from SSD MobileNetV2 model.

-Each file contains model training, validation, and performance metrics for evaluation.
+Each file contains model training code, validation, and performance metrics for evaluation.

 ---